-If you are a vegetarian or have other dietary restrictions, you may find it particularly challenging to maintain a healthy diet in certain countries.
+If you are a vegetarian, you may find it particularly challenging to maintain a healthy diet.
 You may want to research the foods offered in your host country.
 You may want to bring protein powder, vitamins, and other dietary supplements with you to provide good nutrition while abroad.
-Researching online blogs or talking with others with similar restrictions who have lived abroad may be helpful, as well.
+Talking with other vegetarians who have studied abroad may be helpful, as well.